Rhodes Wildfires Prompt Biggest Ever Greek Fire Evacuation - UrduPoint

 Rhodes Wildfires Prompt Biggest Ever Greek Fire Evacuation

-Athens, (UrduPoint / Pakistan Point News - 23rd Jul, 2023 ) :High winds forecast for Sunday are expected to hamper firefighters' battle to contain a blaze burning out of control on the Greek island of Rhodes, sparking the biggest ever fire evacuation in Greece.
+Athens, (UrduPoint / Pakistan Point News - 23rd Jul, 2023 ) :Locals and tourists fled hotspots on the Greek island of Rhodes on Sunday, as firefighters battled a blaze that had sparked the country's largest-ever fire evacuation.

+Firefighters were bracing for high winds that have been forecast for the afternoon and that could hamper their efforts.

 The island of Rhodes is one of Greece's most popular tourist destinations, particularly with British, German and French tourists -- many of whom are now being rapidly moved out of the path of the flames.